Direct Access Endoscopy

 - Indigestion, heartburn

 What tests are available through Direct Access Endoscopy?

 Tests available through Direct Access Endoscopy include:

-The Direct Access Endoscopy program features a certified physician assistant who will guide you through the entire process.
+The Direct Access Endoscopy program features a trained staff member who will guide you through the entire process.
 They are available to answer questions, provide instructions for pre-test preparations, ensure that the patient has the appropriate referrals and confirm that a GI consultation is not needed.